i-doit/api-client-php/README.md

 [i-doit](https://i-doit.com) is a software application for IT documentation and a CMDB (Configuration Management Database).
 This application is very useful to collect all your knowledge about the IT infrastructure you are dealing with. i-doit is a Web application and [has an exhausting API](https://kb.i-doit.com/pages/viewpage.action?pageId=37355644) which is very useful to automate your infrastructure.

-This client provides an simple, but powerful abstraction layer to send requests to i-doit's API.
-It is written in PHP so you may use it in your own software application.
+This client provides a simple, but powerful abstraction layer to send requests to i-doit's API.
+It is written in PHP so you may use it in your own project.

 ##  Features